 *This article contains affiliate links which means we will receive a commission if you sign up or purchase a product however, all opinions are our own as always 🙂

 This article isn’t just for those who are looking for a job.
 Even if you’re perfectly happy, we STILL recommend you update your resume.
 Why?
 So, if it ever comes to the point where you eventually move jobs (even if it’s in 5 years time), you aren’t going to be forgetting all the important skills you have, and the work will already be 90% done!

-Both of us have a fair amount of experience in knowing what works and what doesn’t when it comes to writing your resume and cover letter.
+So, who are we to give you advice?
+We were both on the job hunt for a long time and we found out what works and what doesn’t when it comes to writing a resume and cover letter.
+So much so, we were able to secure ourselves callbacks 80% of the time when applying to jobs.
 Yes, it’s a process (and a time consuming one at that), but put the effort in now, and you’ll find you’ll be getting callbacks left, right and centre.

 We’ve done a bit of trial and error with our templates and we know what works.
 At times we weren’t getting ANY callbacks on our applications.
 So, we tweaked our resume and cover letter… and found a few winning hacks.

 We’ve been on the other side of the hiring end and have had to sift through resumes in order to find that perfect candidate.
 Believe us when we say, you only have about 10 seconds of our attention before we make a judgement on you.
 Hiring managers have sh*t loads of resumes to go through, so you want to make it easy peasy for them to want to continue reading YOUR resume.
 Some larger companies will use a software called the Applicant Tracking System (ATS) that sifts through your resume and decides to either bin it, or pass it onto HR for human eyes to see.
 You can read more about that here.